Four Days of Hell in May

 “Although it rained a lot, sometimes we would go days at a time without running across enough water to bathe in.
 We barely could keep enough water for drinking.
 The first 2 weeks on Mindanao were the worst, and we got so dirty and smelly and our fatigues were torn and tattered.”

-Although Morozumi probably did not know it, he had stationed his delaying groupment at the same point a USAFFE force had chosen to hold just three years earlier when the Kawamura Detachment foreshadowed the 108th RCTs operation and landed at Macajalar Bay to drive south along Sayre Highway.
+With the benefit of hindsight gained three years before, Morozumi stationed his delaying groupment at the same point a USAFFE force had chosen to hold just three years earlier, when the Kawamura Detachment foreshadowed the 108th RCTs operation and landed at Macajalar Bay to drive south along Sayre Highway.

 In May 1942 the predominantly Filipino Mindanao force of the USAFFE had held at the Mangima Canyon area for four days, and coincidentally in the same month in 1945, history replayed itself.
 From 13–18 May the 108th fought tenacious Japanese defenders at the Mangima River canyon, which became known as Purple Heart Canyon due to the number of casualties the Americans incurred in trying to take it.